KrzysztofTybinka/DocMiner/README.md

 # RAG Project

 ## Overview

-This project is a modular and Docker-based Retrieval-Augmented Generation (RAG) system.
-It integrates Python-based OCR preprocessing, Tesseract OCR, C# API for RAG operations, and Chroma DB for managing vector embeddings.
-RAG systems enhance information retrieval by combining embedding-based search with generative AI capabilities, making it ideal for unstructured document search, Q&A systems, and context-aware content generation.
+This modular, Docker-based Retrieval-Augmented Generation (RAG) system includes Python OCR preprocessing with Tesseract, a C# API for RAG operations, and Chroma DB for vector embeddings.
+By supporting Ollama-based embedding models, it can run fully offline, ensuring secure handling of sensitive data.

 ---